 - Conference Report, H.R.
 4818 (accompanying above Act).

 We investigate and report U.S. victims’ rights complaints against a DOJ/NSD employee who has violated or failed to provide a U.S. citizen victim of federal crime with one or more of their statutory rights.
 We send a report to the DOJ Victims’ Rights Ombudsman.
-Click here for more information Crime Victims' Rights Ombudsman and filing a complaint.
-Click here to learn more about U.S. federal crime victims’ rights.
+Information is available for Crime Victims' Rights Ombudsman and filing a complaint.
+Or learn more about U.S. federal crime victims’ rights.
 Contact us if you would like to learn more about filing a complaint.